Yes, you should clean your air ducts. But only in certain situations – and only if you hire a company committed to doing it the right way.

 Air duct cleaning is a tricky subject.
 According to the EPA, cleaning air ducts doesn’t always prevent health problems or reduce dust levels inside your home.
 That said, the EPA says you should consider cleaning your air ducts when:

-- There’s visible mold growing inside the ducts or inside your HVAC equipment.
+- There’s visible mold growing inside the ducts or your HVAC equipment.
 Other red flags include a musty smell coming from your supply vents or mold spores on your grilles.

 - You know that vermin lives or has lived inside your ducts.
 It might even be a good idea to replace your ducts if this is happening.